 My favorite family cooking traditions

 Every year about a week before Christmas, some ladies in my family[me, aunt, 4 other cousins] participate in Cookie Day.
 We sleep over at our aunt's the night before, and when we wake up, we get to bakin'!
 While we have holiday music blasting, we gossip and laugh and make holiday cookies of all sorts, and we don't stop until after sunset!
 The dining room and sometimes living room tables become covered in assortments of cookies cooling off, before we assemble them on to holiday platters to gift or bring home to our families.
 Each of us has "our" recipes that we make year after year without change.
 I love trying new and attractive recipes, and even tried assorted bars one year.
 Decided not to do it again because it got too messy and time-consuming to cut and plate them on the platters!

 This is a tradition that I wouldn't trade for the world, and we all look forward to it each year.
 New holiday cookie recipes are welcome, send them my way because I tend to be the one who experiments!

 Almost every time that I cook is a triumph, because it means I am continually learning.
 Especially when I make something I've never tried before that comes out successfully!
 Usually my triumps become part of the regular rotation :)

 My cooking tragedies

-And I once made a delicious-sounding pumpkin manicotti (also from this site) but I substituted too many ingredients and it came out pretty bland.
+And I once made a delicious-sounding pumpkin manicotti (also from this site) but I substituted too many ingredients and it came out pretty odd.
 I would be willing to try it again though, with fresh pumpkin and sticking to the recipe!